adikabintang/kolor-di-dinding/networking/bgp.md

 priv ASN         pub ASN
 ```

-Provider translate the priv ASN to the ISP's ASN when exporting routes to the outside world.
+Provider translate the private ASN to the ISP's ASN when exporting routes to the outside world.
 Not all clients need ASN, though.
 Basically, only transit AS needs ASN.

 3. Reducing iBGP peerings